pokepark/PokemonRaidBot/README.md

 Make sure to replace the URL with yours.

-Cronjob using cleanup values from config.php for raid polls: Just the secret without telegram/database OR telegram = 2 and database = 2
+Cronjob using cleanup values from config.json for raid polls: Just the secret without telegram/database OR telegram = 2 and database = 2

 `curl -k -d '{"cleanup":{"secret":"your-cleanup-secret/passphrase"}}' https://localhost/index.php?apikey=111111111:AABBCCDDEEFFGGHHIIJJKKLLMMNNOOPP123`